-- Care at home for non-personal care
+- a) Care at home for non-personal care, including the supply of food (whether in the form of a pre-prepared meal or ingredients for a meal) to, or the obtaining of food for the person, or the preparation of food prior to the point of supply to the person, remains chargeable.

-- Housing Support
+- b) Housing Support

-- Community Support (including social support)
+- c) Community Support (including social support)

-- Building based day opportunities
+- d) Building based day opportunities

-- Lunch clubs
+- e) Lunch clubs

-- Meals at home
+- f) Meals at home

-- Wardens in sheltered housing
+- g) Wardens in sheltered housing

-- Community alarms and telecare
+- h) Community alarms and telecare

-- Laundry services
+- i) Laundry services

-- Blue Badge Administration Scheme.
+- j) Blue Badge Administration Scheme.
 Local Authorities administer the Blue Badge Scheme on behalf of the Scottish Government

-- Transport
+- k) Transport